 It’s vital that you know how the GDPR relates to your business, and that you acquaint yourself with the new regulations.
 If you do not have this knowledge, you cannot go on to ensure that your business is prepared for the GDPR’s implementation.

 Audit the data that you hold

 There are several changes to the current personal data processing rules that have come about with the introduction of the GDPR.
 One of the biggest changes surrounds consent.
 Data subjects now have to give informed consent for data to be used for a specific purpose, unless there is another legitimate legal reason for the data to be held and processed.
 Data subjects also need to take an unambiguous and affirmative action in order to provide consent.
 It’s no longer sufficient for pre-checked tick boxes to be used, as inaction is not a valid method of obtaining consent.

 You need to ensure that all of the personal data that you hold is audited, to guarantee that it meets with the requirements of the GDPR, including the revised consent requirements.
 If consent was acquired under different circumstances, it must be reacquired to meet the new standards.

 Every business needs to know exactly what personal data it holds, and processes, where the data is, how it was obtained, whether the data needs to be retained, and who is responsible for managing the data.
 This is why you need to develop mechanisms for your business that meet all of these requirements.

 For instance, when considering GDPR best practices, it is important that businesses only keep data in relation to the purpose for which it was originally collected.
 If the purpose no longer exists, the data must be deleted, unless there is another legally valid reason for continuing to store or process it.
-Making sure that data is deleted as it should be also benefits the business; the less data that is held, the less damage that can be caused if there is a data breach and the less data that must be sifted through to respond to SARs.
+Making sure that data is deleted, when it should be, also benefits the business; the less data that is held, the less damage that can be caused if there is a data breach and the less data that must be sifted through to respond to SARs.

 Ensure that reporting processes meet with the GDPR requirements